 This course may be taken in the semester before or concurrently with Business Internship BU393.
 It is intended to prepare students for a successful work experience.
 In addition, students will learn interviewing, resume writing, and job search skills.
-Prerequisites: Junior or Senior standing and permission of the Department Chair.
+Prerequisites: Junior or senior standing and permission of the Department Chair.

-BU493 Business Internship-Work Experience
+BU493 Business Internship - Work Experience 1-3 credits

 This course allows students to gain professional work experience in an area of business administration.
 The internship experience must create a new learning environment for the student-preferably in an area in which they intend to seek employment upon graduation.
-A formal internship proposal form (available in the Dept. of Business) needs to be filled out and submitted/approved by the Dept. of Business before embarking on the internship.
+A formal internship proposal form (available in the Dept. of Business) must be filled out and submitted/approved by the Dept. of

+Business before embarking on the internship.
 The Pass/Fail grade will be determined by the supervising professor on the basis of one or more of the following: a journal, a portfolio, written and oral reports, and employer evaluation.
-Prerequisites: recommendation of department faculty and prior approval of sponsoring organization.
+Prerequisites: Recommendation of department faculty and prior approval of sponsoring organization.

-Business Plan BU497
+BU497 Business Plan 3 credits